clintonbale/clintonbale.com/content/projects/_index.md

 You can see my public **projects** on _GitHub_ : https://github.com/clintonbale.

-I also explain in detail some of the other projects I have worked on down below:
+I also explain in detail some of the other projects I have worked on down below.